 - Perception is that the AMP Project is good for Google, not for the open web.

 - Webpackaging is breaking the link between the publisher and its owned content.
 And is subject to security concerns, questions about access to analytics, tracking and browser compatibility.

 What about Monetization?

 Here comes the good news.
 When first introduced, AMP did not support header bidding, so lesser competition led to lower CPMs.
 In the first few months, our publisher partners who switched to AMP watched their CPMs plummet up to 50%.
 A very disheartening situation after the extensive development costs invested to be first movers in AMP.
 However, now, with the advent of Prebid server to server technology, the header bidders are back on AMP.
 And they are running strong.
-We have seen that AdX CPMs are similar on AMP and mobile, but header bidder networks are seeing about 20% better CPMs on AMP.
-Native networks get even higher results, almost doubling their CPMs.
+We have seen that AdX and header bidder CPMs are similar on AMP and mobile, and native networks get even higher results, with up to 50% higher CPMs on AMP.